postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/dropbox.md

   ![view in dropbox](https://assets.postman.com/postman-docs/dropbox_view.jpg)

 From now on, every change saved to your Postman Collection will automatically upload changes to Dropbox in real time.
-Complement your team's existing workflows and backup your Postman Collections to Dropbox.
+Complement your team's existing workflows and back up your Postman Collections to Dropbox.